Ortho-integral surfaces: Appendix: Ptolemy relations and their generalizations

-In this section one will see that all of the relations in previous sections can be put into a unique formula in form of Cayley-Menger determinant.
-Let $|UV|$ be the Euclidean distance between two arbitrary points $U$ and $V$ in a Euclidean space.
-In the field of distance geometry, the Cayley-Menger determinant allows us to compute the volume of an $n-$simplex in a Euclidean space in terms of the squares of all the distances between pairs of its vertices \cite{Cayley}.
+In this section, one will see that all of the relations in previous sections can be put into a unifying formula in the form of the Cayley-Menger determinant.
+Let $|UV|$ be the Euclidean distance between two arbitrary points $U$ and $V$ in the Euclidean space.
+In the field of distance geometry, the Cayley-Menger determinant allows us to compute the volume of an $n-$simplex in the Euclidean space in terms of the squares of all the distances between pairs of its vertices.
 In a special case, if $A,B,C,D$ are four points in the Euclidean plane, one has a relation as follows:

-If $A,B,C,D$ are four points in the hyperbolic plane, one has a similar formula \cite{Blumenthal-Gillam} as follows:
+If $A,B,C,D$ are four points in the hyperbolic plane, with the notation in Item \ref{3.3a} of Section \ref{Notations}, one has a similar formula (see \cite{blumenthal1943distribution}) as follows:

 Now we consider geodesics and horocycles in the hyperbolic plane.
 Let $X$ be a curve of constant curvature in $\mathbb{H}$, denote by $\kappa_{X}$ the geodesic curvature of $X$.
 Thus $\kappa_{X}=0$ or $1$ if $X$ is a geodesic or a horocycle respectively.
-The relations of quadruplet of geodesics/horocycles in Lemma \ref{mix} can be written in a unique form as follows \begin{thm} Let $A,B,C,D$ be four disjoint geodesics/horocycles, each of them divides $\mathbb{H}$ into two domains such that the other three lie in the same domain.
+With the notations in Items \ref{3.1b} and \ref{3.2c} of Section \ref{Notations}, the relations of quadruplet of geodesics/horocycles in Lemma \ref{mix} can be written in a unifying form as follows \begin{thm} Let $A,B,C,D$ be four disjoint geodesics/horocycles, each of them divides $\mathbb{H}$ into two domains such that the other three lie in the same domain.
 Then

-\end{thm} \textbf{Remark.} We suspect that the result can be generalized to higher dimensions in the following form: Let $U$ and $V$ be two arbitrarily disjoint hyperbolic spaces or horoballs of co-dimension 1 in $\mathbb{H}^n$.
-Denote by $\kappa_U$ and $\kappa_V$ the geodesic curvatures of $U$ and $V$ respectively.
-We define a weight function between $U$ and $V$ which is a generalized version of the half-trace and the half of Penner's lambda length of the distance between $U$ and $V$ as follows.